 Carie S. Tucker King

-Areas of Specialization: research methods, ethics, medical rhetoric, professional communication, technical writing and editing
+Areas of Specialization: rhetoric, research methods, ethics, medical rhetoric, professional communication, technical writing and editing, digital content design

 Office: JO 3.548

 Mail Station: JO 31

 My name is Carie and I seek to "live in inquiry" and to teach rhetoric, communication, professionalism, and ethics classes in ATEC, A&H, ECS, and NSM at UT Dallas.
 I like to work with students as they refine their communication skills, grow as individuals, and prepare to enter the workplace.
 When I am not working, I volunteer for the Boy Scouts of America and coach a Model United Nations team.
 I also like to travel: I was raised in a military family and have traveled all over the world.

 My current projects (after creating new curriculum and teaching) include expanding a research project on how breast-cancer patients interact online, investigating how students disclose personal information in online spaces, and evaluating writing curriculum for graduate math students.

 I studied English at Baylor and worked as a medical writer for 14 years.
 I then returned to school for a MA in Technical Writing (University of North Texas) and a PhD in Technical Communication and Rhetoric (Texas Tech) and completed a year of postdoctoral study in ethics and communication at the Center for Spirituality and Ethics at the Texas Tech University Health Sciences Center.
 I have taught at UT Dallas since 2008—and I love it.
 WHOOSH!